 We do not warrant that the data transmitted through the Planning Portal will be uninterrupted, error free or free of viruses.

-In no event will we be liable for negligence (except for personal liability or death), any loss or damage including, without limitation, indirect or consequential loss or damage, or any loss or damages whatsoever arising from use or loss of use of, data or profits arising out of or in connection with the use of the Planning Portal.
+We will not be liable for any breach of these terms, any tort, including negligence, or on any other basis howsoever arising in any event (except for personal liability or death) or for any loss or damage including, without limitation, indirect or consequential loss or damage, or any loss or damages whatsoever arising from use or loss of use of, data or profits arising out of or in connection with the use of the Planning Portal.

 Third party content (including advertising and sponsorship)

 The Planning Portal hosts advertising, sponsorship and other third-party content to help fund and develop the site.
 By hosting such third-party content, the Planning Portal does not endorse any specific commercial product, service or organisation nor does it hold any liability for them.
 Third party advertisers are fully responsible for the accuracy of all representations made in their advertisements.

 The Planning Portal accepts no responsibility for the goods and services provided by, or the conduct of, third parties on their websites.
 Third parties are responsible for the accuracy of all content and opinions expressed on their own websites, their own disclaimers and privacy policies.
 By using their websites or content, or by entering into any agreement with them, you will be bound by their terms and conditions.

 - Application means any Planning Portal supplied form used to process and submit information to a Local Planning or Building Control Authority.